arulvannala/todos-webflux/docs/Readme.md

 fly -t lab unpause-pipeline -p todos-webflux
 ```

-## Considerations when designing a pineline
+## Considerations when designing a pipeline

 There are many considerations to take into account.
 Only some of them have been answered here.